MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-dbt-fabric.md

 ms.date: 05/24/2024
 ---

-# Transform Data using dbt
+# Transform data using dbt

 > [!NOTE]
+> Data workflows is powered by Apache Airflow.
+>
-> Data workflows is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 This tutorial walks you through transforming the data in Fabric warehouse using dbt within an Airflow environment in Data Workflows.
 We'll go through the following steps: